yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ~ Member of ExtDN (Magento Ext Dev Network)

 ---
-# brother of 3
-map of NL for action radius

----
 {state: light middle}
 # How can we enforce better Magento extensions?